Uterine Massage After Birth: What New Moms Need to Know - Baby Chick

 Share

-Imagine this: After welcoming your newborn into the world, you are peacefully bonding with them, admiring fingers and toes, or perhaps latching them to the breast for the first time.
-Then your labor and delivery nurse arrives to check your vaginal bleeding.
-Hello, uterine massage after birth, also known as a fundal massage.
-But there are no spa-like vibes here.
+After welcoming your newborn into the world, you may be bonding with your baby, admiring tiny fingers and toes, or learning to breastfeed when your nurse comes in to check your bleeding.
+This often includes a uterine massage after birth, also called a fundal massage.
+While it may catch you off guard, this is a common part of postpartum care.

-Uterine or fundal massage is the unpleasant rubbing of your uterus.
+Uterine massage, also known as fundal massage, involves applying firm pressure to the uterus to help it contract after childbirth.
 With one hand stabilizing your uterus at your pubic bone, your nurse or obstetric provider will use the other to provide downward and inward pressure on your stomach to firmly rub the fundus or the top part of your uterus.
 This will cause the uterine muscles to contract and the uterus to become firm.2

 Muscular contraction of the uterus begins uterine involution, or the process of your enlarged uterus returning to its pre-pregnancy size and position.
 Uterine involution starts immediately after delivery and will assist in managing the bleeding that typically accompanies childbirth.2,8